netxms/netxms-doc/admin/data-collection.rst

      - Some SNMP drivers (NET-SNMP, RITTAL as of |product_name| v.
 3.8) provide metrics for data collection.
 E.g. NET-SNMP provides information about storage this way.
+   * - Modbus
+     - Data is collected via Modbus-TCP industrial protocol.

 :guilabel:`Push Agent` origin is different from all others, because it represents DCIs whose values are pushed to server by external program (usually via :ref:`nxapush-label` or :ref:`nxpush-label` command line tool) instead of being polled by the server based on the schedule.
 Values can also be pushed from a NXSL script launced on the server.